auerswal/bnas2018/hw2-reports/README.md

 ```

 Trying the respective code by hand in a Python interpreter showed that
-the `enum` package I installed was not used the way the `cryptography`
+the `enum` package I installed was not compatible with the way the
-package did.
-The solution was to ask Google, which answered that the
+`cryptography` package used it.
+The solution was to ask Google, which
-Python package to provide an `Enum` similar to that introduced with Python
+answered that the Python package to provide an `Enum` similar to that
-3.4 was called `enum34`.
-Thus I removed `enum` and installed `enum34`:
+introduced with Python 3.4 was called `enum34`.
+That seemed promising,
+thus I removed `enum` and installed `enum34`:

 ```
 (ansible)$ pip uninstall enum